PurByte/.github/profile/README.md

 ---

 ### 🟪**Who We Are**
-PurByte is an emerging provider, committed to delivering excellence and innovation.
-Our team of experts brings together years of experience in the hosting industry to ensure that you receive the best service possible.
-We are driven by our aspiration to become a leading name in the hosting industry through dedicated service and cutting-edge technology.
+PurByte is an emerging organization, committed to delivering excellence and innovation.
+Our team of experts brings together years of experience around many industry, we're driven by our inspiration.

 ---